ckLibra/ckLibra.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year Master student from the school of data science, University of Science and Technology of China.
+I am a first year Ph.D student from the school of data science, University of Science and Technology of China.
 I am supervised by Prof. [Xuejin Chen](http://staff.ustc.edu.cn/~xjchen99/).

 I am interested in image based 3D reconstruction, depth estimation and SLAM.